 exemptions related to advance waste notifications and waste delivery receipts (as per article 9 of Directive (EU) 2019/883).

-Proposal no 2: Considering that a mechanism already exist between MS and SSN to submit information on ship reporting exemptions, and that such mechanism is used by MS for several years, it is proposed that the same interface with SSN (system interface and web user interface) is used for reporting exemption information as required by the EMSWe Regulation.
+Considering that a mechanism already exist between MS and SSN to submit information on ship reporting exemptions, and that such mechanism is used by MS for several years, the same interface with SSN (system interface and web user interface) will be used for reporting exemption information as required by the EMSWe Regulation.
 This interface will be upgraded to cover all types of exemptions applicable to the reporting obligations from the EMSWe Regulation.
+SSN will store the information on exemptions and make it available to the ESD.

-Proposal no 3: It is proposed that MS may use either the MNSW or the National SSN system to report exemptions and that relevant authorities are as well allowed to report exemptions through the web user interface of SSN.
+MS may use either the MNSW or the National SSN system to report exemptions and that relevant authorities are as well allowed to report exemptions through the web user interface of SSN.

 Dataset of the ESD